j-greig/greig/_posts/2017-04-14-why-graphic-design.md

 layout: post
 guid: http://greig.cc/?p=1730
 permalink: /why-graphic-design/
-categories:
+categories: graphic-design
-  - Graphic Design
 ---
 It’s hard to pinpoint the exact moment I knew I wanted to be a graphic designer.
 Like a lot of people, I think the job found me, rather than me finding the job.

 But there were certainly a few early signs that designing graphics was something I might be good at.

 Let's see...